 Public Education and Outreach

 The Coastal and Marine Sciences Institute Bodega Marine Laboratory (BML) is committed to public education and outreach through our active docent program and exquisite aquaria, tidal mesocosm, and a variety of interpretive displays.
-Although public tours are currently not available due to COVID-19, when we reopen to the public tours will be available most Fridays, 2:00-4:00 PM, for groups of less than 10 people.
+Public tours are available on Fridays at 2pm for groups of less than 10 people.
+These tours are free of charge, but require a reservation.
 Group tours may be scheduled by appointment on other weekdays.

 Symposia and Seminars